SB Lady Daphne: Thomas Watson (Shipping)

 Thomas Watson (Shipping) named their vessels prefaced by "Lady".
 Thomas Watson (Shipping) ultimately owned 55 sailing barges and 39 coasters along the Medway and Thames.
 Brothers David J Bradley and Stanley Bradley joined the company as partners.
 The firm closed in 2000.

 R & W Paul

 R & W Paul were maltsters based in Ipswich, Suffolk where in the 1880s, they had 4 maltings and ten barges.
 Maize and barley were imported from America and eastern Europe, and malt, barley and smaller quantities of wheat and oats were shipped outwards.
 Using the tides, Thames sailing barges could reliably do the Ipswich-London run in 12 hours and 14 hours to return.
 Of the 16 barges that sailed to the beaches of Dunkirk in 1940, 6 were owned by R & W Paul.

 Media

 She has appeared in BBC's ‘Britain Afloat’ television show which was broadcast in September 2017.

+She has appeared in BBC's 'Heir Hunters' television show, Series 9, Episode 5 (of 20), “Morris/Evans” which was broadcast on 27 February 2015.